arshaali/arshaali.github.io/pages/research.md

 ---

+### Optimizing Human-Robot Team Situation Awareness

+For human-robot teams to work effectively, each agent on the team should have an understanding of what their teammates are doing, why they are doing it, and what they are likely to do next.
+I am actively working on a user study to determine how team situation awareness can be improved.
+The goal is to use this information to then create a model for team situation awareness that can be used for calibration.

+---

 ### Trust-Based Task Allocation Strategy for use in Heterogenous Human-Robot Teams

 In heterogenous human-robot teams where agents are working towards a common goal, there is a need to allocate indivisible tasks to agents on the team.
-I am actively working on a novel task allocation strategy that is based on trust in the agent.
+I am actively working on a novel task allocation strategy and user study that is based on trust in the agent.

 ---